atmaxmoj/socialmediascrawler/README.md

 ### 1. Basic Setup

-1. **Navigate to Target Page**: Go to any supported social media platform (Twitter/X, LinkedIn, Facebook, Instagram, or Reddit)
+1. **Navigate to Target Page**: Go to any supported social media platform (Twitter/X, LinkedIn, Facebook, Instagram, Reddit, or TikTok)

 2. **Activate Extension**: Click the extension icon in your Chrome toolbar